gbmhunter/blog/content/mathematics/geometry/quaternions/index.md

     a_z \sin{\frac{\theta}{2}} \\
     \end{bmatrix} $$</p>

-Use this tool to convert from a rotation expressed as an axis-angle to a quaternion:

-{{< calculators/axis-angle-to-quaternion >}}

 ## Conversion From Quaternion To Rotation Matrix

 If you have a quaternion in the form: